 The Isarlat

 It’s hard to describe, the way up.
 It’s a tower.
 So it’s a circular stairway that is more of a ramp with a few random steps thrown in.
-Something of a slippery slope with ridges that is neither easy to ascend or descend.
-Still the views from the top are fabulous.
+Something of a slippery slope with ridges that are neither easy to ascend or descend.
+Still, the views from the top are fabulous.
 There is a tiny platform at the top.
 If there are more than four of you up there it will be full, but you’ll get 360 degree views of Jaipur.

 The views up to Nahagarh Fort are amazing.
-You’ll also be able to see Jantar Mantar, Hawa Mahal and the Palace.
+You’ll also be able to see Jantar Mantar, Hawa Mahal, and the Palace.

 Explore Jaipur Resources